 Parent information events are usually hosted by a school or community group.
 If you would like to host an event, or would like more information, contact firstname.lastname@example.org.

 These are interactive skills training sessions about getting the most out of school and college meetings with parents, carers and young people.

 Meetings play an essential part in the Special Educational Needs and Disabilities (SEND) communication tool box.
 However, meetings can at times be challenging, stressful, time consuming and not very productive.

 Making Meetings Work training explores the factors that can affect the success of a meeting – including those that influence the way we participate, our perception of others and the ‘baggage’ we sometimes bring with us.
 These sessions give professionals the opportunity to reflect on their practice and give tips for strategies that can improve the meeting experience.
 The aim is ultimately to bring about better outcomes for children and young people.

 Training can be tailored to the needs of the audience.
 The training can be delivered as part of the development of school staff or other professionals’ teams.

-If you would like more information, or want to talk about putting on a session in your school contact us.
+If you would like more information, or want to talk about putting on a session in your school. contact us at email@example.com.